Galihkar/Morse-Conversion/README.md

 ✔ Light and dark themes
 ✔ Copy result with copy icon button (changes to "copied") ✔ Bilingual interface: Indonesian / English
-✔ PWA support (can be used offline & installed)
+✔ PWA support (can be used installed)
 ✔ Real-time input validation (displays invalid characters)

 Technologies Used: